ATrefzer/Needle/README.md

 # Needle
-Simple and fast file search tool for Windows.
+Simple and fast search and replace tool for Windows.

 ![Screenshot](Images/screenshot.png)